Ayurvedic Nutrition Guidelines for Balanced Doshas

 - Bananas, avocado, dates, coconut, soy, nuts, oils

 Here’s a short video about Kapha.

-Pitta is composed of Agni (fire) and Aap (water) and creates internal qualities of sneha (unctuous), teekshna (penetrating), ushna (hot), laghu (light),visra (viscous) and sara (fluid).
-Physiologically, Pitta regulates metabolism, digestion, liver function, hunger, thirst, visual perception, skin complexion and valor.
-If Pitta becomes elevated in the body symptoms may include increase body temperature, hot flashes, red inflamed eye, red inflamed mouth or gums, heart burn, acid reflux, skin rashes, acne, inflammation, loose stools, burning urine, fever, irritability, anger and aggression.
+Pitta is composed of agni (fire) and aap (water) with the gunas (qualities) of sneha (unctuous), teekshna (penetrating), ushna (hot), laghu (light),visra (viscous) and sara (fluid).
+Physiologically, pitta regulates metabolism, digestion, liver function, hunger, thirst, visual perception, skin complexion and valor.
+If pitta becomes elevated in the body, symptoms may include increased body temperature, hot flashes, red inflamed eyes, red inflamed mouth or gums, heart burn, acid reflux, skin rashes, acne, inflammation, loose stools, burning urine, fever, irritability, anger and aggression.
 Ayurveda recommends restricting the following foods to balance and reduce improperly elevated levels of Pitta in the body and mind.

 Pitta aggravating foods

-- Nightshades: tomatoes, bell peppers, eggplant, chilis, potatoes
+- Nightshades: tomatoes, bell peppers, eggplant, chilies, potatoes

 - Hot sauce, salsa, mustard, ketchup, vinegar, fermented foods or drinks

 - Sour foods such as green apples, kiwis, grapefruit, tamarind

 Watch a short video about Pitta.

 In Ayurveda, eating according to your prakruti and vikruti is often the first step to restoring physical and mental health.
 Start thinking of food as medicine and know what foods are best for your prakruti and vikruti.
 If you are interested in learning more about Ayurveda and nutrition, keep an eye on classes and certifications offered year round on HealthierVibrations.com.